microsoft/pxt/docs/writing-docs/skillmaps.md

 ## Loading a skillmap

 Skillmaps are loaded into a MakeCode editor using a URL with the `skillmap` resource type.
 Using https://arcade.makecode.com/--skillmap will load the default skillmap for MakeCode Arcade.
-To load skillmaps from somewhere else, you append an external resource address path to this URL.
-If you want to use a skillmap from the [Skillmap Sample](https://github.com/microsoft/pxt-skillmap-sample) repository in GitHub, then you specify it with a direct path to the skillmap document file.
+To load skillmaps from somewhere else, append an external resource address path to this URL.
+To use a skillmap from the [Skillmap Sample](https://github.com/microsoft/pxt-skillmap-sample) repository in GitHub, specify it with a direct path to the skillmap document file.

 Connect `https://arcade.makecode.com/--skillmap` with the GitHub resource specifier as a parameter using `#`.
 So, you have `https://arcade.makecode.com/--skillmap` + `#` + `github:microsoft/pxt-skillmap-sample/skillmap`.
 This forms the full skillmap load URL: